 Cedars-Sinai Researchers on Multicenter Team Linking Gene Mutation to Crohn's Disease

-LOS ANGELES (EMBARGOED UNTIL OCT.
-26, 2006 AT 2 P.M.
-ET) – The North American IBD Genetics Consortium has linked a gene mutation to the development of Crohn’s disease, a chronic, relapsing inflammatory disorder of the gastrointestinal tract that affects 100 to 150 of every 100,000 people of European ancestry.
+Los Angeles - Oct.
+26, 2006 - The North American IBD Genetics Consortium has linked a gene mutation to the development of Crohn’s disease, a chronic, relapsing inflammatory disorder of the gastrointestinal tract that affects 100 to 150 of every 100,000 people of European ancestry.

 The consortium is composed of IBD genetics research groups from seven centers in North America, including Cedars-Sinai Medical Center, and this effort was led by teams at Yale University and the University of Pittsburgh.

 “Crohn’s disease and other inflammatory bowel diseases often elude diagnosis for many years while patients suffer and physicians search for clues.
 The identification of defective genes helps physicians provide early identification of people who are at risk for Crohn’s disease and enables pharmaceutical companies to develop targeted drug therapies,” said Jerome I. Rotter, M.D., one of several researchers at Cedars-Sinai Medical Center participating in the study.
 He is director of Research and co-director of the Medical Genetics Institute, and director of the Division of Medical Genetics at Cedars-Sinai.